ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/NeighbourSearch.md

 }
 ```

 The first thing that the algorithm should do in each iteration is to place the existing particles to their corresponding cells, according to their position in the domain.
 This functionality is included in the `SphSolver::placeParticlesInCells` function.
-First, the `cells` vector is cleared to remove any particles placement from a previous iteration.
-Then, the function iterates over all particles, gets their coordinates, and based on them, decided on the index of the cell that each particle should be placed at.
+First, the `cells` vector needs to be cleared to remove any particles that may have been placed in it during the previous iteration.
+However, before clearing the vector, its current size can be used to optimize the function's performance.
+Similarly to the previous function, we want to reserve the memory that the vector will need in this iteration in order to save time during `push_backs`.
+The difference is that in this case, we cannot be sure about the number of elements that each cell will hold.
+However, we know that each particle's position does not change significantly in each iteration, and that the number of particles in each cell will be approximately the same as in the previous iteration.
+Therefore, after clearing a cell's vector, we reserve memory for this iteration equal to the vector's previous size, multiplied by a factor to accomodate for new particles that may enter cell.
+After memory reservation, the function iterates over all particles, gets their coordinates, and based on them, decided on the index of the cell that each particle should be placed at.
 Finally, the index of the particle is added to the appropriate inner vector of the `cells` container (`cells[j].push_back[i]`).

 ```
 void SphSolver::neighbourParticlesSearch(Fluid &data) {
+  int currentNumberOfNeighbours;
   for (int i = 0; i < numberOfParticles; i++) {
+    currentNumberOfNeighbours = neighbourParticles[i].size();
     neighbourParticles[i].clear();
+    neighbourParticles[i].reserve(static_cast<int>(memoryReservationFactor * currentNumberOfNeighbours));
   }

   placeParticlesInCells(data);